LaurenceWarne/pdf-question-spacer/README.md

 ## Limitations

 Currently only outputs images in greyscale.
-There is some reduction in quality, I think due to how the images are converted from wand to opencv.
-PRs welcome for this.